numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        <https://en.wikipedia.org/wiki/List_of_Python_software#Embedded_as_a_scripting_language>`_
        in other software, allowing NumPy to be used there too.

-   * - In MATLAB, arrays have pass-by-value semantics, with a lazy copy-on-write scheme to prevent creating copies until they are needed.
-Slice operations copy parts of the array.
+   * - MATLAB array slicing uses pass-by-value semantics, with a lazy copy-on-write scheme to prevent creating copies until they are needed.
+Slice operation copy parts of the array.
-     - In NumPy, arrays have pass-by-reference semantics.
+     - NumPy array slicing uses pass-by-reference, that does not copy the arguments.
 Slice operations are views into an array.

 Rough equivalents
 =======================================